 This course is designed to introduce the student to the variation in definitions of mental disorders as a result of intrasocietal differences and cross-cultural distribution of health and illness.
 Patterns and consequences of oppression and discrimination will be emphasized with special reference to ecological distribution of mental disorders, remedial opportunities, intrasocietal differences in the incidence of illness, and the seeking and response to intervention.
 This course builds on the student's understanding of human development and the social environment.
-Prerequisites: SO101, SW305, SW306 or permission of the instructor.
+Prerequisites: SW101, SW305, and SW306 or permission of the instructor; may be taken concurrently with SW101 and SW305.
 Offered each fall.

-SW390 Macro Junior Field Education 3 creditsThis course provides the student with 125 hours of supervised experience in a social service agency performing all duties and responsibilities of the entry level generalist social worker with various systems (groups, organizations, and communities) and preparation for professional responsibility in SW496, SW497, Senior Field Education.
+SW390 Macro Junior Field Education 3 credits This course provides the student with 125 hours of supervised experience in a social service agency performing all duties and responsibilities of the entry level generalist social worker with various systems (groups, organizations, and communities) and preparation for professional responsibility in SW496, SW497, Senior Field Education.
 A weekly two hour Integration Seminar is held in conjunction with SW390 to integrate classwork with field experience and to develop beginning social work skills.
-Prerequisites: SW203, SW253, SW295, SW305, SW306; must be taken concurrently with SW313; and may be taken concurrently with SW253 and SW306.
+Prerequisites: SW101, SW203, SW253, SW295, SW305, and SW306; must be taken concurrently with SW313; and may be taken concurrently with SW203, SW253, and SW306.
 Any professor who finds the student's writing to be inadequate will inform the student that a referral to the Writing Center will be made.
 The student must attend appropriate sessions at the Writing Center and provide the Social Work Department Chair with evidence of having completed recommended writing sessions.
 The student must have an overall cumulative grade point average of 2.5.
 Offered each spring.